AlexRogalskiy/quizzes/README.md

-# ProjectEuler
+# Quizzes solutions

+ - Codility
-## Project Euler questions solutions
+ - Project Euler
+ - HackerRank

 *Please, don't use this project to submit your questions.*